lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   Trad    The underlying ML-KEM algorithm and
           parameter set, for example "RSA-OAEP"
           or "X25519".

-  KDF     The KDF specified for the given Composite ML-KEM algorithm.
-          See algorithm specifications below.

   Label   KEM Combiner Label value for binding the ciphertext to the
           Composite OID.
 See section on KEM Combiner Labels below.